sadabnepal/OrangeHRM_WDIO_Mocha_JS/README.md

 # OrangeHRM_WDIO_Mocha_JavaScript
 This is a sample project that uses WebdriverIO and JavaScript.
-This project is useful not only as an example of WebdriverIO and JavaScript playing nicely together, but it includes examples of the PageObject pattern and some practical examples for using WebdriverIO to build an automated test suite with Mocha & Chai.
+It includes examples of the PageObject pattern and some practical examples for using WebdriverIO for cross browser and parallel testing.

 ## Pre-requisite Steps
 ```